-Kimberly Alpine Resort has had a tragic start to its season.
-On December 18th, a fire broke out of the Northstar Expres Lift, leading to its indefinite closure.
+Kimberley Alpine Resort has had a tragic start to its season.
+On December 18th, a fire broke out of the North Star Expres Lift, leading to its indefinite closure.
 And now, more twists have been added to this depressing drama.
-After an investigation conducted by the Royal Canadian Mounted Police, they have found the cause of the fire to be arson.
+After an investigation conducted by the Royal Canadian Mounted Police, they found the cause of the fire to be arson.
 The resort also confirmed that due to supply chain issues, the quad will not reopen this season.
 According to Ski Area Management, the “fire demolished the lift control building and the electronic equipment within [it].”
 Season pass holders are being allowed to defer their passes until the 22-23 season.
 With this being the only lift out of their main base village, this originally made guests have to hike to reach the other upper mountain lifts.
-Thankfully, Kimberly Alpine has come up with some unique solutions to these problems.
+Thankfully, Kimberley Alpine has developed some unique solutions to these problems.

 “- Offering a ski/snowboard delivery service by snowmobile up the Ridgeway Road for those who choose to walk to the backside

 – Adding night lights to the Owl T-bar so that the long tradition of night skiing in Kimberley can continue